eclipse-theia/theia-website/src/docs/user_ai.md

 }
 ```

-The threshold is a percentage (`1`–`100`, default `80`) of the assumed context window.
+The threshold is a percentage (`1`–`100`, default `80`) of the active model's context window.
 The same percentage drives the indicator's yellow color band, so the visual cue and the notification stay aligned.

 <img src="../../tokenusage-warning.png" alt="Token Usage Warning in the Theia IDE" style="max-width: 525px" />